 Before you consider a DMP, it’s worth taking a moment to consider how you want to handle the repayment of your debt.
 For example, if you’d like to settle your debts quickly then there may be other alternatives.
 But, if you’d like your debt to be managed by another party, and to pay it back in regular, manageable instalments, a DMP could suit you.

-Here are some tips that can help with debt management and make the process a bit easier:
+Here are some tips that can help with personal debt management and make the process a bit easier:

 - Work out your budget.
 While a DMP Provider may offer to help you budget, it can be sensible to do it yourself first.